PeterM-13/MicroMouse-HelpCode/README.md

 <br>

 ## Getting Started
+When cloning this repo, ensure all files are in directory matching .ion file, so 'Main'.<br>
 Create your maze-solving algorthim in `YourAlgorithm.cpp`. <br>
 Make use of the methods described above, and make sure to set the configurations in `config.h`.